trademachines/trademachines-it-principles/principes_v1.md

 ### Immutable Infrastructure
 To avoid snowflakes, do not change your services replace them.
 Optimize for rebuilding not for repairing.

-### Decoupled - ??
+### Decoupled
-[Note: Not all of us have the common understanding about the term 'Decouple' - though a general notion about it is understood, a discussion was raised concerning some specific case/scenario.
-At least it is agreed that a failure in a service should not lead to cascading failures in other services.]
+A service should run and die in isolation in a system, with minimal impact on others.

-If a service is not available, it's impact on other services should be minimum.
+### Avoid Complexity -

-### Avoid Complexity
+[Note: Proposal to rephrase it]
 Software development is hard enough.
 Thats why we wanna do things simple.

 ### Monitor The Business